Monique-nel/BFB321-Group04/README.md

 SELECT * FROM "Events";
 ```

-### Sample Data

-The database includes sample data for testing:

-- **13 Users:** Example user accounts with varied roles and permissions
-- **7 Markets:** Different market locations showcasing diversity in operation
-- **8 Vendors:** Sample sellers providing products across multiple markets
-- **3 Events:** Demonstration of community or promotional events linked to markets

 ## Entity Relationship Diagram

-The Relationship between the different entities in the database is explored in the ERD below.
+The Relationships between the entities in the database are explored in the ERD below.
 The ERD was created in MySQL Workbench.
 ![ERD in PNG format](https://github.com/Monique-nel/BFB321-Group04/blob/main/ERD%20Reviewed.png?raw=true)